Danny Jesus Diaz, PhD

 Hotprotein: A novel framework for protein thermostability prediction and editing

-Tianlong Chen, Chengyue Gong, Daniel J Diaz, Xuxi Chen, Jordan Tyler Wells, Zhangyang Wang, Andrew Ellington, Alex Dimakis, Adam Klivans
+Tianlong Chen, Chengyue Gong, Daniel J Diaz, Xuxi Chen, Jordan Tyler Wells, Zhangyang Wang, Andrew Ellington, Alexandros G Dimakis, Adam Klivans

 ICLR, 2023